cpinitiative/usaco-guide/content/2_General/Why_Cpp.md

 Although both Python and Java receive two times the C++ time limit in USACO, this is not the case for most other websites (ex.
 CodeForces).
 Even with the extended time limits, Python and Java sometimes have trouble passing.

   - Rewriting the C++ solution for [USACO Silver Wormsort](http://www.usaco.org/index.php?page=viewproblem2&cpid=992) in Python receives TLE (Time Limit Exceeded) on 2/10 cases.
+I'm not sure whether it is possible to pass this problem with Python.

     <details>